-Accommodation: Please note that Institute accommodation may not be offered during the current COVID-19 pandemic.
-The Pirbright Institute has access to basic accommodation in shared houses at an additional cost of £30 per night (excluding food).
+Accommodation: The Pirbright Institute has access to basic accommodation in shared houses at an additional cost of £30 per night (excluding food).
 The number of rooms is however limited and availability is on a first come first served basis and cannot therefore be guaranteed.
 The alternative is for course delegates to use local Bed & Breakfast accommodation which we can help to organise.

 Places are limited.
 Applications close - TBC

 Participants requiring a visa to enter the UK will need a standard visitor visa.

 ISO/IEC 17025 accreditation

 Course material containing seminars and standard operating procedures will be provided at the end of the course.

 The NVRL is the OIE and national reference laboratories for AHS, ASF, capripox and morbilliviruses.

 At The Pirbright Institute, named OIE experts in these transboundary diseases lead independent research groups for their respective viruses.
 As well as providing national capabilities, the NVRL provides support for the research groups and undertakes the validation of novel diagnostic techniques which can then be incorporated into the diagnostic repertoire of the laboratories.

 The NVRL maintains all front line diagnostic tests to ISO/IEC 17025 quality accreditation and continues to add new tests to this accreditation scope.